corda/corda/docs/source/tutorial-cordapp.rst

     📚  New!
 Training now available worldwide, see https://corda.net/corda-training/

-    Logs can be found in                    : /Users/joeldudley/Desktop/cordapp-tutorial/kotlin-source/build/nodes/NodeA/logs Database connection url is              : jdbc:h2:tcp://10.163.199.132:54763/node
+    Logs can be found in                    : /Users/joeldudley/Desktop/cordapp-tutorial/kotlin-source/build/nodes/PartyA/logs
+    Database connection url is              : jdbc:h2:tcp://10.163.199.132:54763/node
     Listening on address                    : 127.0.0.1:10005
     RPC service listening on address        : localhost:10006 Loaded plugins                          : com.example.plugin.ExamplePlugin
-    Node for "NodeA" started up and registered in 35.0 sec
+    Node for "PartyA" started up and registered in 35.0 sec

     Welcome to the Corda interactive shell.